AguaClara/Fluoride_Gravity-DEPRECATED/Fall 2018/Fluoride_Grav_Fall2018_Report.md

 ## Future Work

 The team plans to carry out experiments on the gravity-powered apparatus with the incorporation of flow rate and head loss calculations.
 In order to accomplish this, the tubing lengths and tank heights would be adjusted.
-We would like to run these experiments to verify our calculations.
-We are also looking to incorporate the IV dripping system into our design to measure and control for constant flow rate of PACl.
-Currently, our IV dripping chamber has not been connected to the exit of PACl constant head tank because of difficulty in searching for the right tubing size and connections.
-However, we will work to set up the proper connection as soon as possible.
+These experiments would verify the flow rates obtained by the headloss calculations.

+The IV drip chamber was implemented

 Furthermore, since it was found that both pH and temperature can impact fluoride measurements especially at such a low content, we would like to incorporate thermometer and pH probe in our experiment in order to determine the magnitude of their effects.
 Then, we would like to check with the local environmental parameters of India, in order to further improve and match with their parameters in our experiments.
 In addition, we are still unsure about the disposal of waste for the fluoride removal system, since fluoride has different properties comparing with natural organic matter.
 Therefore, more research is needed to determine how to appropriately dispose of fluoride waste or find ways of separating fluoride and aluminum.